kenshoo/python-style-guide/README.md

 ### Single Line Conditionals

 You can use single line if statements when they are short and simple (like checking truthy statements).
+--> example of short and simple here

-Don't use single lines when you using combined conditions.
+Don't use single lines when you-->'re using combined conditions.

 ```python
 # bad